creatnewsociety12/newcompanystructure/README.md

 I decided to divide the company structure into several parts, like a ship sailing on the sea.
 The decision-maker decides the ship's sailing direction, the task allocator assigns specific tasks, the executor performs corresponding tasks, and the lookout observes whether the course is correct or not and whether there is possible danger ahead, just like a prophet.

+  Strictly speaking, every employee belongs to the decentralized platform, not to your company.
+Every company can connect into the decentralized platform, fill in the funds and start to operate, and then the employees can get the salary from the platform and work for you.
+All this has nothing to do with the boss and the leader of the company.
+Even dismissing an employee is a joint decision of all employees of the company, which has nothing to do with the leader.
+When the leader forces all employees to vote out the employee, the employee can initiate a vote to sue the leader for violations.
+After all employees vote more than half of the time, the salary or shares of the leader will be cut and punished.
+This is the power of anti system.